kinshukkar/impel/README.md

 Payout based on 60% winners including bonus - **60*1.2 = 72 units**
-Average costs of running the system [Blockchain interactions, Server/System maintenance] - **20% or 20 units** Profit margin **[100 - (72 - 20)] = ~8%**
+Average costs of running the system [Blockchain interactions, Server/System maintenance] - **20% or 20 units**

+Profit margin **[100 - (72 - 20)] = ~8%**

 Thus, the system would sustainable from a financial perspective.

-As mentioned in the roadmap, the model would be further enhanced to incorporate these factors to determine the most optimum payouts and system based on %age or winners, challenge commit amounts, running costs, etc.
+As mentioned in the roadmap, the model would be further enhanced to incorporate these factors to determine the most optimum payouts and system based on %age of winners, challenge commit amounts, running costs, etc.

 ## Architecture